ouafcode/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Task9 : Write a function that finds the biggest integer of a list.

 - Task10 : Write a function that finds all multiples of 2 in a list.

+- Task11 : Write a function that deletes the item at a specific position in a list.